Municipal finances in crisis: Johannesburg and Cape Town in historical comparison

 .

 Figure 8 provides a little more texture by considering revenue versus expenditure for Johannesburg’s two core trading services, energy and water and sanitation.
 Only the picture for Johannesburg is given since directly comparable figures for Cape Town are not available.
 The graph is clear that revenue exceeded expenditure in Johannesburg’s water and sanitation entity, Joburg Water, across the entire period.
+S71 reports suggest a surplus of over R2billion at the end of the 2024/25 financial year.
 However, electricity utility City Power presents a far less positive picture.
 Reasonably healthy surpluses were returned to the City of Johannesburg as sole shareholder until 2015/16.
 Then in 2016/17, the first year of coalition government, expenditure spiked relative to revenue, and the surplus narrowed.
 In the subsequent years both expenditure and revenue fell drastically and surpluses were negligible.
 In both 2022/23 and 2023/24 – the two years of most severe loadshedding – City Power showed a large deficit.
-It remains to be seen whether the projected surpluses for 2024/25 and 2025/26 will be realised.
+However the situation has not improved since then.
+The City's S71 report for end June 2025 indicates that accelerating expenditure exceeded revenue realised by over R3billion in the last financial year.
+In turn this suggests that the budgeted expenditure for 2025/26 – R2,5 billion less than what has been provisionally recorded for 2024/25 – is completely unrealistic.

 Capital budgets